Your First Project¶

 → Docker containers, deployed to AWS ECS

-All answers are written to .planning/config.json — a file every workflow reads.
+All answers — quick or custom — are written to .planning/config.json, which every workflow reads.
 You can change any setting later with /settings.

 All 22 config keys

-/new-project covers the most important settings interactively.
+/new-project covers the most common settings interactively.
 The full schema has 22 keys including planning.commit_mode, workflow.solutions_search, review.auto_after_verify, and git.branching_strategy.
 See Configuration for the complete reference.

 The agent asks: "Before I write the requirements — do you want me to research the domain ecosystem first?"